 Recovering OTC drug users may want to consider using aftercare services to help them focus on their recovery goals and reduce their chances of relapse.
 Some people pursue follow-up medical care and ongoing therapies to help manage post-acute withdrawal symptoms, known as PAWS, which can happen long after dependence on the drug has passed.

-The easy access to OTC drugs, as well their widespread availability, can lower people’s inhibitions when it comes to handling them.
-This means people may misuse them or abuse them and this can lead to addiction.
-It is best to keep in mind that OTC drugs, despite their lack of a prescription, are still drugs.
+The easy access to OTC drugs, as well as their widespread availability, can lower people’s awareness about the possible dangers, which means people may misuse/abuse them.
+It is best to keep in mind that OTC medications, despite their lack of a prescription, are still medications.

-Taking them incorrectly or taking them too much can cause side effects and risks after taking them, especially if they are taken at doses that are higher than recommended.
-Also, keep in mind that OTC drugs can still cause unfavorable drug or food interactions that can cause complications and end in a hospital visit.
-The most serious results from OTC drug abuse are addiction and death.
+Misuse of OTC medications can increase the risk of potential side effects.
+Also, keep in mind that OTC drugs can still cause unfavorable drug or food interactions that can cause complications.
+The most severe results from OTC drug abuse are addiction and death.
+Abuse includes:

 - Taking more of the OTC medication than recommended